Sagesse SC (football)

 The club was founded in 1943 as Cercle de la Sagesse.
 Although they haven't won any major title, Sagesse came second twice in the Lebanese Premier League 2002, and were finalists in both the Lebanese FA Cup, in 2006, and the Lebanese Federation Cup, in 2004.
-The club is mostly known for its basketball program, and mainly has Maronite Christian ties.

 History

 Early history

 The Collège de la Sagesse school had a football club with their own students; at the end of each season, graduated players would go on to play for other senior teams, mainly Salam Achrafieh.

 Sagesse's senior team were formed in 1942 under the patronage of Father Boulos Kik, the general director of the Sagesse Institute, supported by Monseigneur Jean Maroun.
 The club received their official license on 14 October 1943, and were formed as Cercle de la Sagesse by a group of former students, namely Edward Tyan, Camille Cordahi, Elie Khalife, and Negib Hobeika.
 Toutoungi was the club's first president.

 The team first played in the 1943–44 Lebanese Second Division; initially formed of former students, the club later also accepted other players.
 They won the Second Division in their first season, and were due to be promoted to the Lebanese Premier League after beating Shabiba Mazraa 4–0 in the promotion play-offs.
 However, due to a technicality, Sagesse were allocated in the Second Division for the 1944–45 season.
 From the 1945–46 season, the club were known as Club de la Sagesse.